bruce-hill/tomo/docs/text.md

   pattern followed by a number replaced with the corresponding backreference.
   By default, the backreference pattern is a single backslash, so backreferences look like `\0`, `\1`, etc.
+- `recursive`: For backreferences of a nested capture, if recursive is set to `yes`, then the whole replacement will be reapplied recursively to the backreferenced text if it's used in the replacement.

 **Backreferences**
 If a backreference pattern is in the replacement, then that backreference is